 The Pashupati Seal

 There are different theories as to what happened to this well-planned city.
-Some say that there was a big war which destroyed this place; others say that movements in the earth’s crust flooded the Indus river and thereby ended this great civilisation.
+Some say that there was a big war that destroyed this place; others say that movements in the earth’s crust flooded the Indus river and thereby ended this great civilization.

 Book your flight tickets to these amazing places and travel back in time.

 It's all about getting the best value out of your holidays.
 We have designed special holiday itineraries for the festive season.
-Explore our Best Value Holidays which are budget-friendly and have been specially curated to add an extra zing to your getaways.
+Explore our Best Value Holidays that are budget-friendly and specially curated to add an extra zing to your getaways.